 Have you ever wondered what that pink layer of meat is that hovers just under the surface?

 A good smoke ring should be around ¼ inch thick.
 As a backyard bbq-er, this is something we strive for.
 Once we get it we know that we have stepped up a level in the BBQ world.

 Let’s see below how to get the best smoke rings in your next piece of brisket.
-Afterwards check out my electric smoker brisket recipe for the perfect smoke ring!
+Afterward, check out my electric smoker brisket recipe for the perfect smoke ring!

 How to Get A Smoke Ring